Table of Contents

 It started in the Tang and Song dynasties.

 During the Tang and Song dynasties, ceramics flourished.
-Of all ceramics, top-quality pieces transmitted overseas were reddish-brown in colour, as Kung-hong firing produced better ceramics.
+Of all ceramics, top-quality pieces transmitted overseas were reddish-brown in color, as Kung-hong firing produced better ceramics.

 (An earthenware bowl fired by Sclera red)